 On January 30, 2020, the World Health Organization declared the coronavirus outbreak a "Public Health Emergency of International Concern" and on March 10, 2020, declared it to be a pandemic.
-Actions taken around the world to help mitigate the spread of the coronavirus include restrictions on travel, and quarantines in certain areas, and forced closures for certain types of public places and businesses.
-The coronavirus and actions taken to mitigate it have had and are expected to continue to have an adverse impact on the economies and financial markets in the local area and around the world.
-While it is unknown how long these conditions will last and what the complete financial effect will be to the Louisiana Horsemen's Medical Benefit Trust, the Trust experienced declining revenue in 2020.
+Actions taken around the world to help mitigate the spread of the coronavirus include restrictions on travel, quarantines in certain areas, and forced closures for certain types of public places and businesses.
+The coronavirus and actions taken to mitigate it have had during the years ended December 31, 2021 and 2020 an adverse impact on the economies and financial markets in the local area and around the world.